nikhilvash209/Sleep_Disorder_Prediction/README.md

 ### 3. Authenticate

-The app will show a login screen with three tabs:
+The app will show a login screen with two tabs:
 - **Login with Password**: Enter your email and password
 - **Sign Up**: Create a new account (verification email will be sent)
-- **Login with OTP**: Enter your email to receive a one-time code

 ### 4. Make Predictions